-Trump has not offered Carson U.S. housing post: spokesman
+Trump has not offered Carson housing post: Carson spokesman

 But he and Trump met on Tuesday at Trump Tower in New York, and earlier on Wednesday Carson posted on Facebook that after the talks he felt "that I can make a significant contribution particularly to making our inner cities great for everyone."

-(Reporting by Tim Ahmann and Eric Beech; Editing by Bill Trott and Jonathan Oatis)
+(Reporting by Tim Ahmann; Editing by Bill Trott and Jonathan Oatis)